Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Introduction

 Motivated by \cite{BO2016}, we are going to establish weighted $L^2$ versions of vertical Littlewood--Paley square functions corresponding to the heat flow in the $\RCD$ space, which is presented in Section 3 below.
 In Section 2, we recall the definition of $\RCD$ spaces and some known results.
-In Section 4, we compare the $p$-heat weight and the $p$-Muckenhoupt weight.
-In the last section, the case in the smooth Riemannian manifold is given as a special example, as well as a remark on sub-Riemannian manifolds.
+In Section 4, we compare the $p$-heat weight and the $p$-Muckenhoupt weight, which is motivated by \cite[Section 3]{PV2002}.
+In Section 5, we study the smooth Riemannian manifold setting as a typical example, and finally we remark that similar results should be established on a large class of sub-Riemannian manifolds.